-Vaccine and Other Commodities and Supplies Forecasting Definition
+Vaccine and Other Supplies Forecasting

-• Successful implementation of REC depends on effective and efficient logistics management, including vaccine and other supplies forecasting, ordering, storage, and distribution.
-District macro-maps, which contain data on HF catchment areas and populations, allow accurate forecasting of vaccine and other supply needs.
+Successful implementation of REC depends on effective and efficient logistics management, including vaccine and other supplies forecasting, ordering, storage, and distribution.
+District macromaps, which contain data on HF catchment areas and populations, allow accurate forecasting of vaccine and other supply needs.
 This activity is done preferably at the HSD level.

-• To produce accurate annual vaccine and other supplies forecasts, reducing the chances of stock-outs at HFs
+Produce accurate annual vaccine and other supplies forecasts, reducing the chances of stock-outs at HFs.

-- Shortly after the 5-day activities, the HSD EPI Focal Person completes (or updates) the annual forecast with monthly needs using the macro-map data. - Make copies of the forecast to take to the HFs during the first supportive supervision to complete the HF REC micro-plan. - Complete the following REC micro-plan forms: - 4a: Vaccine and other commodities supplies forecast - 4b: Injection and other supplies/materials forecast
+- HSD EPI focal person completes (or updates) the annual forecast with monthly needs using macro map data. - Make copies of the forecast to take to the HFs during the first SS to complete the HF REC microplan. - Complete the following REC microplan forms: - o 4a: Vaccine and other commodities supplies forecast - o 4b: Injection and other supplies/materials forecast

-NOTE: Routinely, each HF informs the HSD of its vaccine and other commodities stock at hand using the easiest means (e.g., SMS or telephone call) to help the HSD periodically quantify HF requirements.
+NOTE: Each HF informs the HSD of its vaccine and other commodities stock on hand using the easiest means (e.g., SMS or telephone call) to help the HSD quantify health facility requirements.

-- Accurate annual and monthly vaccine forecast - Completed REC micro-plan forms 4a and 4b for each HF (see Annex 5.
-REC Micro-Planning Tools and Process for HFs)
+- Accurate annual and monthly vaccine forecasts - Completed REC microplan forms 4a and 4b for each HF (see Annex 5.
+REC Microplanning Tools and Process for HFs)